PURCHASING

 Details of calls made by calling card are usually broken down by the number

 of the calling card and shown in your billing detail.
-Some providers offer
+Some providers offer detail

-review and verification of the charges.
+of the charges.

 In

-order to make good decisions about your calling card services, and to
+order to make good decisions about your calling card services, and to negotiate

-about your company's calling card usage.
-Request monthly reports by user
+calling card usage.
+Request monthly reports by user and by type of calls (local,

-and by type of calls (local, intra-LATA, intrastate by state, and international).
+intra-LATA, intrastate by state, and international).
+If you can provide your

-If you can provide your ten or twenty most frequently called countries
+ten or twenty most frequently called countries you may be able to negotiate

-you may be able to negotiate a fixed rate.
+a fixed rate.

 KEEPING